 - 1½ teaspoon crushed red pepper

-- 2 teaspoon salt
+- 2 teaspoon sea salt

-- 2 tablespoon Za'atar spice mix
+- 2 tablespoon Za'atar substitute

 - 1 teaspoon black pepper

-- ½ teaspoon cayenne pepper
+- ½ teaspoon cayenne pepper (up to 1 tsp)

-- ¼ cup flour (or more if needed)
+- ¼ cup flour (or more, if needed)

 Other